-After confirming that the Type 26 Frigate would be built on the Clyde, Michael Fallon has expressed the intention that the Type 31 Frigate will also be assembled there.
+After confirming that the Type 26 Frigate would be built on the Clyde, Michael Fallon has indicated that he expected the Type 31 to also be built there.

 The yards are now expected to build 5 Offshore Patrol Vessels, 8 Type 26 Frigates and 6 Type 31 Frigates.

 Michael Fallon told local radio in Scotland earlier in the year:

 “Nobody is shortchanging the Clyde.
 This is a huge moment for the Clyde; we’re confirming we’re going ahead with the steel cut next summer, earlier than expected.
 The first eight will be the Type 26 combat ships.

 After that, the Clyde will be building a lighter frigate and we will end up with a fleet that is larger than the fleet at the moment.”

 The build plan for the “at least five” Type 31 Frigates is expected to follow a similar pattern to that of the Queen Elizabeth carriers and early Type 45 Destroyers in that blocks will be built in yards around the UK.

 Modern shipbuilding makes considerable use of prefabricated sections.
 Entire multi-deck segments of the hull may be built elsewhere around the UK, transported to the building dock or slipway, then lifted into place.
 This is known as “block construction”.